Kiffhost/exalted-scripture-understanding/Charms/Abyssal/Athletics/Mist Over Ice.md

   - "[[Shadow Races the Light]]"
 ---
 *Lightening her body with [[Essence]], the Abyssal’s tread becomes as insubstantial as a ghost’s.*
 While running, the Abyssal can move over unstable surfaces, even water.
-She never risks damaging or breaking thin or flimsy surfaces, and isn’t affected by environmental hazards whose surface she runs over.
+She never risks damaging or breaking thin or flimsy surfaces, and isn’t affected by [[environmental hazards]] whose surface she runs over.
 This Charm remains active for as long as she continues to run.
 With [[Athletics]] 5, [[Essence]] 2, the Abyssal can activate this Charm with instant duration, letting her safely pause on an unstable surface for long enough to complete a single action.
-However, this doesn’t grant any protection against environmental hazards.
+However, this doesn’t grant any protection against [[environmental hazards]].